clusterlink-net/clusterlink/website/content/en/docs/main/concepts/fabric.md

 ## Related tasks

 Once a Fabric has been created and initialized, you can proceed with configuring [peers][].
-For a complete, end to end, use case please refer to the [iperf tutorial][].
+For a complete, end-to-end use case, please refer to the [iperf tutorial][].

 [peers]: {{< relref "peers" >}}